Personal Loan Calculator

 Specify the loan term

-This is the duration over which you'll repay the loan, typically in months or years.
-Shorter terms usually mean higher monthly payments but less interest over the life of the loan, while longer terms will lower your monthly payments but cost you more in interest.
+This is the duration over which you'll repay the loan, in months or years.
+Shorter terms mean higher monthly payments but less total interest, while longer terms lower your monthly payments but cost more in interest overall.

-Once you've entered all the required information into our personal loan calculator, it will generate several key figures.
-These numbers are invaluable for understanding the financial implications of the loan you're considering and can be used to compare different loan options effectively.
-Here's what you can expect to see:
+Once you've entered all the required information, our personal loan calculator generates several key figures.
+These numbers help you understand the financial implications and compare different loan options effectively:

 contactlessPayment icon